Meteor Mission

 An advertisement from 80 Microcomputing

 Meteor Mission was Bill Hogue’s first TRS-80 game.
-It is usually not included in listings of Big Five games, and some people have denied that it ever was sold.
+It is usually not included in listings of Big Five Software games, and some sources have denied that it was ever sold.
 But it was advertised in the August, September, and October 1980 issues of 80 Microcomputing.
 It seems to have been withdrawn at that point, and it never appeared in any future advertisements.
 I don’t know how many copies of Meteor Mission were ever sold (I’ve only ever seen one copy).
-Unlike the other Big Five games, there was only a Model I cassette version.
+Unlike the other Big Five Software games, there was only a Model I cassette version, but it would work on a 4K Level I computer.

 Instructions screen in Meteor Mission